Italia suburbicaria

-Italia suburbicaria (Italy "under the government of the urbs", i.e. Rome) was a vicariate of the late Roman Empire established by Constantine I (306–337).
+Italia suburbicaria ("Italy under the authority of the urbs", i.e. Rome) was a vicariate of the late Roman Empire established by Constantine I (306–337).

 It included south-central Italy and the islands of Sicily, Sardinia, and Corsica.
 Its capital was Rome, where the vicarius urbis Romae, the highest civil authority of the vicariate, had its seat.

+Along with Italia annonaria, it was one of two administrative divisions of late Roman Italy.

 History

-Under Constantine I, the dioecesis Italiciana was divided into two administrative partitions or vicariates, each governed by a vicarius: Italia Suburbicaria and Italia Annonaria.
-In fact, the sources of the time, such as the Laterculus Veronensis and the Notitia Dignitatum, attest that de jure Italy continued to be subdivided into a single diocese, the dioecesis Italiciana, which in turn was divided into two vicariates.
-However, since Italia Annonaria and Italia Suburbicaria were each governed by a vicarius (the highest civil authority of a diocese), they are often improperly called dioceses since de facto they were while not being de jure.
-The vicariate of Italia Suburbicaria included south-central Italy and the islands of Sicily, Sardinia and Corsica.
-The dividing line between Italia Suburbicaria and Italia Annonaria was placed at the Arno and Esino rivers.
-The tax in annona and foodstuffs paid by the inhabitants of the vicariate was then used essentially to supply and feed the plebs of Rome.
+Under Constantine I, the dioecesis Italiciana was divided into two administrative partitions or vicariates, each governed by a vicarius: Italia suburbicaria and Italia annonaria.
+In fact, sources such as the Laterculus Veronensis and the Notitia Dignitatum attest that de jure Italy continued to be subdivided into a single diocese, the dioecesis Italiciana, which in turn was divided into two vicariates.
+However, since Italia annonaria and Italia suburbicaria were each governed by a vicarius, they are often improperly called dioceses since de facto they were, while not being de jure.
+The vicariate of Italia suburbicaria included south-central Italy and the islands of Sicily, Sardinia, and Corsica.
+The dividing line between Italia suburbicaria and Italia annonaria was placed at the Arno and Esino rivers.
+The tax in annona and foodstuffs paid by the inhabitants of the vicariate was used essentially to supply and feed the plebs of Rome.
 The highest civil authority was the vicarius urbis Romae, resident in Rome.
-The office probably originated from the so-called agens vices praefectorum praetorium, who, beginning in the Severan age, replaced the Praetorian prefect in commanding the praetorian guard and troops of the capital during his absence from the Urbe.
-Constantine, after demilitarizing the Urbe to prevent revolts and usurpations (the praetorian guard had supported Maxentius), transformed Rome's agens vices praefectorum praetorio into the vicarius urbis Romae, stripping him of all military power and making him the highest civil authority in Italia Suburbicaria.
+The office probably originated from the so-called agens vices praefectorum praetorio, who, beginning in the Severan age, replaced the Praetorian prefect in commanding the praetorian guard and troops of the capital during his absence from the Urbe.
+Constantine, after demilitarizing the Urbe to prevent revolts and usurpations (the praetorian guard had supported Maxentius), transformed Rome's agens vices praefectorum praetorio into the vicarius urbis Romae, stripping him of all military power and making him the highest civil authority in Italia suburbicaria.

-At the time of the Laterculus Veronensis (drafted around 314 AD) it probably consisted of the following provinces:
+At the time of the Laterculus Veronensis (drafted around AD 314) it probably consisted of the following provinces: